PythonRSAS/pythonrsas.github.io/_posts/2022-02-13-1-inflation-data-analysis.md

 | 2021-12-01 00:00:00 |   0.1 |       0   |     -11.1 |
 | 2022-01-01 00:00:00 |   0.1 |       0   |     -11.1 |

-The fed funds rate and T10 are very much moving together.
+The fed funds rate and t10 are very much moving together.
+But the fed funds rate movement are much bigger than t10.
 ![fed funds and T10](/images/posts/fed funds and t10.png)

 ## 3-month treasury bill yield